RoyDG/JS-DSA/anagram.md

 In the end, we return charMap which is the character map object.

-## Comparing Character
+## Comparing Character Maps

-Maps Now that we have a way of generating the character maps, the next step will be to compare the character maps for both strings as shown in code.
+Now that we have a way of generating the character maps, the next step will be to compare the character maps for both strings as shown in code.

+Notice that we first check if the length of both strings are equal.
+If they aren't, we return false as this is an indicator that they can never be anagrams.
+If they are however, we go further to generate their character maps stored as variables stringAMap and stringBMap.

+Next, we use the for…in loop to compare every character and value in stringAMap to the character’s corresponding value in stringBMap.
+If any values do not match, we return false as an indication that the strings aren't anagrams.
+However, if all values match, the test is passed and we return true as an indication that the tested strings are anagrams indeed.

+We made it.
+A longer implementation indeed but it's definitely a more explanatory one.

+## Testing Correctness with Jest

+To test each solution above, run the following command from your terminal:

+npm run test isAnagram

+- Direct Comparison
+- Character Map Comparison

+It appears we always do great!
+We passed all tests.

+## Testing Performance with JSPerf

+Here, we run a performance test to determine which solution is faster.
+Find a screenshot of the result below:

+From the result, we observe that:

+The faster implementation is the Character Map Comparison approach and the Direct Comparison method though concise is approximately 52% slower.

+**Surprising isn’t it?
+The metrics never lie though!**

+## Practical Application

+The algorithms explored above may be applied in various ways.
+These include:

+- Encryption
+- Password Generation
+- Trusted Time-stamping
+- Coding Interviews
+- Generating Mnemonics
+- Word games